willtaylor072/Will_Taylor_FPM_4YP-main/README.md

 * gather_data.ipynb is the Jupyter notebook version for gathering the dataset of images

 * main.py does whole process in one script
-* fpm_functions.py contains functions for main.py (should also work in the notebooks but careful with plotting)
+* fpm_functions.py contains functions for all scripts

 gpioset gpiochip4 45=0 to turn fan on on RPi